RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

   - Explain why: consistent with `MapHypermediaSchema()`, enables per-endpoint auth policies
   - Show both patterns: keep auto-registration (no change needed) vs. opt into minimal API
 - Verify with CarShack: migrate, confirm parameter type endpoints still work, integration tests pass

+#### Step 8.6 Cleaup

+- Refactor HTO sourc generators to more classes/functions to make it easier to add new features and understand the code better.
+- Revisit tests or ToSiren and SirenConverter.
+Maybe it is possible to use the same tests and feed it to both methods.
+Alos tests shoudl describe features more.

 ### Phase 9: Revisit Open Questions